saujanya01/Invisible/README.md

 The slider can be used to change values of H, S and V for making different colors to disappear according to users choice.

 <img src="slider.png">

+These sliders can be used to adjust the HSV values.